Sumnimarana1/44349finalproject/README.md

 four color thm: chromatic number of a planer graph is no greater than 4

 six color thm: chromatic number of a connected, planer simple graph is no greater than 6

+this is way easier than solving chromatic polynomails